Deadlyelder/Touch-Bar-Lemmings/README.md

 xcodebuild clean build CODE_SIGN_IDENTITY="" CODE_SIGNING_REQUIRED=NO
 ```
 - Once successfull, you should see a `** BUILD SUCCEEDED **` as output.
-- Now navigate to the folder where you should see the compiled application at `..build/Release/TouchLemmings.app`.
+- Now navigate to the folder where you should see the compiled application at `../build/Release/TouchLemmings.app`.
 - Double click, tap anywhere on the touch-bar and you should see the lemming walking around ;)

+## Whats next?

+* If time permits, more features will be added.

+## Credits

+Credits for the original code to Erik Olsson [@erikolsson](https://github.com/erikolsson)